Name

 Additional Information

-He has an entry in the National Probate Calendar.
-Unfortunately, Horace’s Service Record appears to be one that did not survive the World War Two bombing, neither does he have an entry in Soldiers Died in the Great War 1914-1919.
+He has an entry in the National Probate Calendar. of £140 16s 7d to his widow Alice.
+Unfortunately, Horace’s Service Record appears to be one that did not survive the World War Two bombing, nor does he have an entry in Soldiers Died in the Great War 1914-1919.

 Acknowledgments